 These cards represent the gods of the Spellfire card game.
 Each normally requires other cards to be sacrificed (discarded) in order to bring them into play.
 Only one Avatar per pool is allowed.

 This term refers to an attack upon a single realm during phase 4 of the current player's turn.
-A battle may last several rounds, with each new round having a new attacker and defender.
-A battle ends when the attacking player razes or discards the realm when the defender discards (defeats) an attacker, or when the attacking champion doesn't win a round of battle.
+A battle usually lasts one round, but there might be situations when it may last several rounds, with each new round having a new attacker and defender.
+A battle ends when the attacking player razes or discards the realm, when the defender discards (defeats) an attacker, or when the attacking champion doesn't win a round of battle.
 The battle can also be ended voluntarily between rounds by the attacking player.
 Most of the time, when a card mentions "battle," it is referring to the round of battle in which it is involved.
+There are champions who need to be defeated two times before being discarded.
+The defender cannot be changed, which means if you defend with a samurai, this samurai stays in the battle till death.
+For the second round, the same samurai must defend the realm.
+All support cards are discarded before round 2.

 This card type can be used by regent champions as a part of their icon abilities.
 All blood abilities are either offensive or defensive in nature, just like spells.